Spoil tip: Subterranean combustion

 In some spoil tips, the waste resulting from industries such as coal or oil shale production can contain a relatively high proportion of hydrocarbons or coal dust.
 Spontaneous subterranean combustion may result, which can be followed by surface fires.
 In some coal mining districts, such fires were considered normal and no attempt was made to extinguish them.

 Such fires can follow slow combustion of residual hydrocarbons.
 Their extinction can require complete encasement, which can prove impossible for technical and financial reasons.
 Sprinkling is generally ineffective and injecting water under pressure counter-productive, because it carries oxygen, bringing the risk of explosion.

 The perceived weak environmental and public health effects of these fires leads generally to waiting for their natural extinction, which can take a number of decades.

 Landslides

-The problem of landslides in spoil tips was first brought to public attention in October 1966 when a spoil tip at Aberfan in Wales gave way, killing 144 people, 116 of them children.
+The problem of landslides in spoil tips was first brought to public attention in October 1966 in the English speaking world when a spoil tip at Aberfan in Glamorgan, Wales, gave way, killing 144 people, 116 of them children.
 The tip was built over a spring, increasing its instability, and its height exceeded guidelines.
 Water from heavy rainfall had built up inside the tip, weakening the structure, until it suddenly collapsed onto a school below.